bcspragu/rc-impossible-day-2024/README.md

 ## Directories

 * `zulipbot` contains the Rust Zulip bot
+* `bloggen` contains the tools for generating a blog
 * `homepage` contains a simple HTML home page, live at `hypertxt.io`